kyma-project/api-gateway/docs/user/troubleshooting-guides/03-00-cannot-connect-to-service/03-00-basic-diagnostics.md

    kubectl describe apirules.gateway.kyma-project.io -n {NAMESPACE} {APIRULE_NAME}
    ```

 If the status is `Error`, edit the APIRule and fix the issues described in the **.Status.APIRuleStatus.desc** field.
-If you still encounter issues, make sure that API Gateway, and Oathkeeper are running, or take a look at one of the more specific troubleshooting guides:
+If you still encounter issues, make sure that API Gateway and Oathkeeper are running, or take a look at one of the more specific troubleshooting guides:

 - [Cannot connect to a Service exposed by an APIRule - `404 Not Found`](./03-02-404-not-found.md)
 - [Cannot connect to a Service exposed by an APIRule - `401 Unathorized or 403 Forbidden`](./03-01-401-unauthorized-403-forbidden.md)